gsgsgshhh/CLA3GC/README.md

 | AMAC | 13,381 | 259,159 | 767/13,381 | 10 |
 | OGBN-Arxiv | 169,343 | 1,327,142 | 128 | 40 |
 | OGBN-Products | 2,449,029 | 61,859,140 | 100 | 47 |

-## 🚀 Run Clustering

-You can modify the dataset name in the __main__ block of CLA3GC.py, and run directly.

 ## 📜 License